 The SerOzNET study is an important clinical study to better understand the safety and efficacy of the COVID-19 vaccines in people with cancer.

 Cancer Australia has established an important clinical study, to better understand the safety and efficacy of the COVID-19 vaccines in people with cancer, including in people with solid tumours and blood (haematological) malignancies.
-Monash Health, Victoria has been engaged to develop and implement an Australian clinical trial based on the US National Cancer Institute (NCI) Serological Sciences Network for COVID-19 (SeroNet) framework, framework, which uses innovative technology to examine the safety and efficacy of COVID-19 vaccines in cancer patients.
+Monash Health, Victoria has been engaged to develop and implement an Australian clinical trial based on the US National Cancer Institute (NCI) Serological Sciences Network for COVID-19 (SeroNet) framework, which uses innovative technology to examine the safety and efficacy of COVID-19 vaccines in cancer patients.

 People with compromised immune systems or pre-existing medical conditions, including cancer, are more vulnerable to COVID-19 infection and are at increased risk of more severe infection.
 However, people with cancer were largely excluded from the initial clinical trials for the COVID-19 vaccines because clinical trials typically need to see whether the vaccines will work in people with healthy immune systems.

 A number of studies are being undertaken across the world to obtain this information; however, it is important to understand the experience of the COVID-19 vaccines in people with cancer in the Australian context.
-Importantly, Australia has had a low rate of COVID-19 infection compared to many other countries, and therefore presents a unique population to be studied.
+Importantly, Australia had a low initial rate of COVID-19 infection compared to many other countries, and therefore presents a unique population to be studied.